shadowww345/AiraOS/README.md

 ## If you like the project, give it a ⭐!

-### Lua compiling support and new functions comming soon...
+### Lua compiling support and new aira functions comming soon...

 #### The project is mainly for learning and experimentation.